iji-enow/ENOW-server/README.md

 ---------------
 - If you would like to implement ENOW-Server locally with IDE like eclipse, IntelliJ, run LocalSubmitter.

-- Or you can use this command on the ENOW-Server directory.
+- Or you can use this command on the ENOW-Server directory.<br>
   **1. Packaging Server**
   ```bash
   mvn clean package -P cluster